-It is not a threat, like the woman in the country song who said to the ones who were gossiping about her, “You can talk about me just as much as you please, and I’ll talk about you down on my knees.”
-It is not about praying for God’s punishment or retribution for our enemies.
+It is not a threat, like the woman in the country song who said to the gossips, “You can talk about me just as much as you please, and I’ll talk about you down on my knees.”
+It isn’t about praying for God’s punishment or retribution for our enemies.
 It is about praying for their good.

-Developing an appreciation for each other as human beings, engaging each other openly and feeling empathy for each other, is not easy, especially when the other is an enemy, an opponent, or a potential victim.
-In times of stress and conflict it is easy to see some others stereotypically as “all wrong,” whether the actual issue is critically important or simply seems to be important at the time.
+Developing an appreciation for each other as human beings and feeling empathy for each other is not easy.
+When the other is an enemy, an opponent, or a potential victim, it is especially hard.
+In times of stress and conflict it’s easy to see others as “all wrong,” whether the actual issue is important or just seems to be important at the time.

-We may not be angry any more, but you are still not friends until you can replace your negative feelings with positive ones.
-This can only happen for real, deep in your heart.
-It isn’t enough to just pretend that you feel differently.
-You need to actually come to feel positively for the person who hurt you.
+We may not be angry any more, but we’re still not friends until we can replace our negative feelings with positive ones.
+This can only happen for real, deep in our heart.
+It isn’t enough to pretend that we feel differently.
+We need to actually feel positively for the person who hurt us.

-This prayer is not “God, please straighten them out and fix their attitude,” but “bless them and help them achieve what they care about so deeply.”
-When we bring a person before God to pray sincerely for the real concerns of that individual’s heart, it is impossible to withdraw to a depersonalized view of that person afterwards.
+This prayer is not “God, please straighten them out and fix their attitude,” but “bless them and help them achieve the good things they care about so deeply.”
+When we bring a person before God to pray for the real concerns of his or her heart, it’s very hard to withdraw to a distant view of that person afterwards.